H8rsbeware/FeedbackParser/README.md

 # THIS IS NOT GOOD EXAMPLE CODE
-### Christ, its partually commented, highly repeative, poorly written, and doesnt even follow its own naming conventions
+### Christ, its partially commented, highly repeative, poorly written, and doesnt even follow its own naming conventions

 If you want an actual dive into this.
 Heres how it works: